Fiscal Year (FY)

 Select a display format:

-Using the radio buttons, select the x-axis data:
+Using the buttons under plot by, select the x-axis data:

 Using the Summary by menu, select the y-axis data: